 There are several formal studies showing that joint supplements indeed work.
-However, joint supplements or "nutraceuticals" are not tightly regulated by the FDA, so to some degree "consumer beware" applies.
+However, joint supplements are not tightly regulated by the FDA, so to some degree "consumer beware" applies.
 Be sure to look for the NASC, or National Animal Supplement Council, Seal of Quality on your supplements.
 The Seal of Quality is a way for consumers to know the product they are buying comes from a reputable manufacturer that voluntarily complies with standards set forth by NASC.
 In order to get permission to display the Quality Seal on their products and marketing materials, NASC member companies must successfully pass an independent facility audit every two years, and demonstrate ongoing compliance with the NASC’s strict criteria.

 When it comes to picking an equine joint supplement for your horse, the best approach is to read the labels to make sure the product contains appropriate ingredients in effective amounts.
 It’s important to note that these are the recommended levels if each ingredient is being used alone.
 When combined, many ingredients are effective at lower levels because they then work synergistically with the other ingredients.
 Here are the most common ingredients in equine joint health supplements and what you should know about them.

 Glucosamine is the best-studied ingredient in joint supplements.
 The basic building block of all connective tissues, including cartilage, it comes as either glucosamine sulfate or glucosamine hydrochloride, both of which are effective.
 It's best to stick with either the manufactured pure glucosamine or shellfish sources.